In-Person Events in 2021: What to Expect

 The coronavirus vaccine timeline is what the events and entertainment industries, as well as companies who plan to host conferences, are largely relying on to determine whether — and when — in-person gatherings will take place in 2021.

 While we know that vaccines are slowly rolling out, it is expected to take months before most Americans are inoculated.
 According to the Center for Disease Control’s website, “all adults should be able to get vaccinated later in 2021.”
 Without a concrete date, however, experts are simply unsure as to what this means with regard to timing.
-What this does mean is that in-person events likely won’t resume until at least the second half of the year.
+What this does mean is that face-to-face events likely won’t resume until at least the second half of the year.

 That said, we are hopeful that 2021 is a year of transitions back to some sense of pre-pandemic normalcy, including in-person group meetings, concerts, and conferences.
-When a vaccine is effectively distributed and confidence in travel and being around others rises, in-person events will likely be scheduled once again.
+When a vaccine is effectively distributed and confidence in travel and being around others rises, face-to-face events will likely be scheduled once again.

 But in order for this to happen, a few things must synchronize: